ShellCode-HEX-tools/objdump2shellcode/README.md

 ### What objdump2shellcode will not do

   - generate shellcode from nothing (you must have a binary to extract opcodes from)
-  - generate a standalone exe / elf binary
+  - generate a standalone exe / elf binary (may add this feature at a later date)

 ### Installation